 DESIGNED FOR DRUMS FROM THE GROUND UP

 Every great record starts with a great drum sound.
-We know that more than anyone having recorded over 2000 songs.
+We know that more than most having recorded over 2000 songs.

-The thing is, it's the hardest part to achieve.
-But at The Armoury we know what it takes to get a 'Killer' drum sound.
+The thing is, it's the hardest part to achieve and has many variables.
+But at The Armoury we'd like to think we know what it takes to get a 'Killer' drum sound.
 So when we designed The Armoury we designed our live room around the 3 key features that are needed to get a 'Killer' drum sound.